Country Manager Salary

 Popular Skills for Country Manager

-Just a handful of professional skills are reported by Country Managers who took the survey.
+Survey results show that Country Managers typically report just a few professional skills.
 Those who have experience with Sales Management, Operations Management, and People Management can expect to be compensated well for these skills.
-Those listing People Management and Operations Management as skills, on the other hand, should be prepared for drastically lower pay.
-Most people skilled in Operations Management are similarly competent in People Management.
+People Management and Operations Management as skills, however, tend to be associated with significantly smaller paychecks.
+It is often found that people who know Operations Management are also skilled in People Management.

 Pay by Experience Level for Country Manager